penguinsnake/.github/profile/README.md

 ## Hi there 👋

-**Penguinsnake** is an organization created and run by two passionate individuals who love making random projects across GitHub and other platforms (of which 1 is only on github).
+**Penguinsnake 🐧🐍** is an organization created and run by two passionate individuals who love making random projects across GitHub and other platforms (of which 1 is only on github).

 Projects: